Etche

-Etche is one of the 23 Local Government Areas of Rivers State and amongst the 13 federal constituencies representing River State in Nigeria's National Assembly and part of the Rivers East Senatorial District.
+The Etche Ethnicity are indigenous Rivers people found in the Naija Delta region of Nigeria.
+Presently, its people make up Etche and Omuma, two of the 23 Local Government Areas of Rivers State.
+They are part of the 13 federal constituencies representing River State in Nigeria's National Assembly and part of the Rivers East Senatorial District.
+Its people are mostly farmers and Businessmen/Businesswomen, and they speak the Etche language.

-Okehi is the Council Headquarters and political capital of Etche, while Eberi is the political capital of Omuma.
+Okehi is the LGA Council Headquarters and political capital of Etche, while Eberi is the LGA Council Headquarters and political capital of Omuma.

-There are 19 political wards in Etche local government and 10 are in Omuma.
-There are several communities and towns in Etche, some of which include Akwu/Obuor, Eberi, Amaji, Opiro, Chokocho, Igboh, Egwi, Afara, Mba, Igbodo, Ofeh, Ohimogho, Obiohia Umuogba, Umuajuloke Okehi, Obibi, Odufor, Nihi, Okomoko, Ulakwo, Umuakonu, Umuanyagu, Okoroagu, Obite, Umuoye, Igbo, Umuechem, and Egbeke.
+There are 19 political wards in Etche and 10 in Omuma local government areas.
+There are several communities and towns in Etche, some of which include: Akwu/Obuor, Eberi, Amaji, Opiro, Chokocho, Umuakuru, Igboh, Egwi, Afara, Mba, Igbodo, Ofeh, Ohimogho, Obiohia, Umuogba, Umuajuloke Okehi, Obibi, Ozuzu, Isu, Odufor, Nihi, Okomoko, Ulakwo Umuselem, Umuakonu, Umuanyagu, Okoroagu, Obite, Umuoye, Igboh, Umuechem, Egbeke, Ndashi, Akwa, Akwukabi, Elelem, Owu, Umuaturu, Ogida, Aloma, Odagwa, etc.

 Economy

-Umuechem in Etche is one of the oil producing community in Nigeria since the beginning of exploration in the area in 1958.
-Today, Etche has over 250 producing oil wells and a host of flow stations.
+Umuechem in Etche is one of the oil producing communities in Nigeria since the beginning of exploration in the area in 1958.
+Today, Etche has over 250 producing oil wells and a host 3 of flow stations.
 It is also said to have the largest deposit of natural gas, south of the Niger river.
 The people of Etche are mostly engaged in agriculture, earning the nickname 'the food basket of the state'.
 Etche is one of the host communities of the government-owned multi-billion naira palm oil production company Risonpalm, as well as Delta Rubber Production Company.
 In recent times, real estate development has grown in the area with rapid expansion going on in Igboh-Agwuruasa, Ulakwo-Umuselem, and Okehi Clans.

 Cassava, plantain, banana and yam are important crops.
 Agricultural plantation (notably Rubber, palm oil, pineapple, and plantain) was encouraged by the then Eastern Regional government of Nigeria, but this has since lost steam.
 Agriculture is mostly not mechanized and the use of tractors for farming these crops has dropped slightly in the 1986–2004 period.

 Shell Petroleum Development Company, the dominant oil operator in the area since the late 1950s, has only funded a largely ineffective and inefficient cassava processing mill at Umuebulu, and in 2000 it attempted albeit abysmally to provide training to local women in operation and management of the mill.

 Palm oil production by smallholders is a significant part of the economy.